Ariana Grande Equals The Beatles’ 55-Year-Old Record On Billboard Charts

 — billboard (@billboard) February 19, 2019

-While “Thank U, Next,” sits at third, it’s a first week on the charts for “Break Up With Your Girlfriend, I’m Bored,” and a fourth straight week at number one for “7 Rings.”
+While “Thank U, Next,” sits at third, it’s the first week on the charts for “Break Up With Your Girlfriend, I’m Bored,” and a fourth straight week at number one for “7 Rings.”

 She is also the first solo artist to reach this achievement, and the first female artist to do so.
 The Beatles’ record with the top three songs lasted for five weeks through March and April 1964.